-This extra step and time allows us to ensure that when your bike arrives to you it will be very easy to assemble for most anyone.
-Most bikes do not include pedals, so make sure to choose some for your new bike so we can ship them in the same box and you can get our riding quicker!The Karate Monkey Front Suspension bike features a Rock Shox 35 Gold RL A2 suspension fork with 140mm travel, and it's paired with a dropper post out the box.
+We take extra care to ensure your bike arrives ready to ride.
+Our meticulous build and testing process takes about 4 business days before your bike is ready to ship.
+This attention to detail guarantees that your bike will be easy to assemble on arrival.
+Please note that most bikes do not come with pedals.
+To make the most of your new bike right away, be sure to select a pair of pedals when checking out and we will include them with the build!The Karate Monkey Front Suspension bike features a Rock Shox 35 Gold RL A2 suspension fork with 140mm travel, and it's paired with a dropper post out the box.
 Progressive trail geometry and Surly''s Gnot-Boost rear dropout system deliver a versatile bike with the ability to swap hubs and wheel sizes.
 If you want to round-house kick some trail right in the face, the Karate Monkey is your sled.

-WARNING: Cycling can be dangerous.
-Bicycles and bicycle products should be assembled and serviced by a professional mechanic.
-Never modify your bicycle or accessories.
-Read and follow all product instructions and warnings including information on the manufacturer’s website.
-Inspect your bicycle before every use.
-Always wear a helmet.
-Specifications
+WARNING: Cycling involves risks.
+To ensure your safety, have your bike and its accessories assembled and serviced by a professional mechanic.
+Do not alter your bicycle or its components.
+Always adhere to the instructions and warnings provided, including those found on the manufacturer’s website.
+Inspect your bicycle thoroughly before each ride and always wear a helmet.

 Bike Type